dgitj/dgitj.github.io/index.md

 <img class="profile-picture" src="edinburgh_david.jpg">
  Hi!
-I am a PhD student of Computer Science at Karlsruhe Institute of Technology and research associate at KASTEL Security Research Labs.
+I am a PhD student in Computer Science at Karlsruhe Institute of Technology and research associate at KASTEL Security Research Labs.

 ## Research Interest

-My research concerns the development of robust collaborative and distributed machine learning systems.
+My research focuses on building robust and scalable collaborative and distributed machine learning systems.
+I am particularly interested in how theoretical advancements can have real-world impact in areas like personalized healthcare and drug development.

 ## Selected Publications